gwijthoff/paleoarchaeology/archaeology_outline.md

 Conceptualizing the encounter between a user and a tool.
 Heidegger is useful here, but what we're after is something like *interaction* and future-directedness.

+Quote to use somewhere:  "Though there exists one major academic industry … telling the social scientists … how they can turn themselves into genuine scientists, there exists another, with at least as flourishing an output, putatively establishing that the study of man and society cannot be scientific."
+Ernest Gellner, *Relativism and the Social Sciences,* p.
+120 qtd. in @trigger_history_2006.

 Heidegger's object vs. *Thing*
 -------------------------------